-Dan has over 44 years of natural resource conservation volunteer work, and 32 years as a District Conservationist and Resource Conservation Development Coordinator for the USDA-Soil Conservation and Natural Resource Conservation Service.
+Dan has over 44 years of natural resource conservation volunteer work, and 32 years as a District Conservationist and Resource Conservation Development Coordinator for the USDA-Soil Conservation and Natural Resources Conservation Service.
 Dan has dedicated his life to conserving our precious watersheds.
-Dan has been a founding member, or champion of 12 successful watershed groups in 2 states and 10 counties.
-He has organized and helped find funding, to support over 25,000 volunteers completing "hands-on conservation projects" in CA/NV watersheds.
-He has been recognized with over 100 achievement awards from ranching, environmental, tribal, non-profit, county, (three best in) state, and (two) national awards for excellence in applied conservation work.
-Dan is married to his girlfriend Dianne of 35 plus years, with son Ray, and daughter Selena who are working towards graduate degrees in Psychology and Mechanical Engineering respectively.
+Dan has been a founding member or champion of 12 successful watershed groups in two states and 10 counties.
+He has organized and helped find funding to support over 25,000 volunteers completing "hands-on conservation projects" in CA/NV watersheds.
+He has been recognized with over 100 achievement awards from ranching, environmental, tribal, nonprofit, county, (three best in) state, and (two) national awards for excellence in applied conservation work.
+Dan is married to his girlfriend Dianne of 35 plus years, with son Ray and daughter Selena who are working towards graduate degrees in Psychology and Mechanical Engineering respectively.
 Special interests include spiritual growth and all things natural history and conservation.

 January moved to Alpine County from San Diego in 2018 and became an active volunteer with AWG right away.
 She is a former Alpine County Supervisor and loves being a part of this beautiful environment and vibrant community.
 A retired university educator, she has an Ed.D. in Educational Leadership and an M.A. and B.A. in English Literature, with minors in life science and American Indian studies.
 She founded RGroup Public Relations and coaches writers and organizations in professional outreach.
 She loves the arts in all their forms and sees a link between natural beauty and creativity.
 Hiking and cooking are her hobbies, and she is happiest when sharing both with friends and family.